ViditNaithani22/Serverless-RAG-chatbot/README.md

 The Lambda function does these three tasks for a new user: <br>
 1) Creates a <b>new user session ID</b>.
 Stores user session ID and userID received from the user as new record in the DynamoDB table. <br>
 2) Creates a new record in the DynamoDB table where for the <b>device IP</b> it tracks the number of requests received in the past one minute. <br>
-3) Sends the user query to the <b>LEX chatbot</b> with the user session ID and returns the LEX response back to the user. <br>
+3) Sends the user query to the <b>LEX chatbot</b> with the user session ID and returns the LEX response back to the user.
 #### API Gateway
 The fornt-end webpage has a form using which the user will send a POST request to this <b>API Gateway</b>.
 The POST request body has a userID and a message (user query).
 The API Gateway will redirect the request to the Lambda function.